danbev/learning-crypto/notes/ec.md

 * [SEC2](https://secg.org/sec2-v2.pdf) Recommened EC Domain parameters (2.0)
 * [SEC4](https://secg.org/sec4-1.0.pdf) EC Qu Implicit Certificate

-So notice that SEC1 contains the elliptic curve algoritm
+Notice that SEC1 contains the elliptic curve algoritm.

 ### SEC1
 This is a standard that includes the ECC schemas, like signature, encryption, and key agreement.

 ### SEC2
-So this spec deals with the domain parameters which can be used with the schemas defined in SEC1 (I think).
+This spec deals with the domain parameters which can be used with the schemas defined in SEC1 (I think).
 This does not mean that the curves are defined in this document but it does specify how curves should be used.